smartprocure/prom-utils/README.md

    */
   maxWindowLength?: number
   /**
-   * Number of ms to sleep before checking the rate again.
-   * Defaults to 100.
-   */
-  sleepTime?: number
-  /**
    * Expire throttle invocations after this many ms.
    * Defaults to Infinity.
    */
   expireAfter?: number
+  /**
+   * The timeframe to use for calculating the rate.
+   */
+  getTimeframe?: GetTimeframe
 }
 ```